-CH01 A cultural heritage management plan will be prepared and implemented in accordance with 3.101 the Aboriginal Heritage Act 2006 (Vic) and the Aboriginal Heritage Regulations 2018 (Vic).
+CH01 A cultural heritage management plan will be prepared and implemented in accordance with the Aboriginal Heritage Act 2006 (Vic) and the Aboriginal Heritage Regulations 2018 (Vic).
 The plan will include site-specific management and salvage procedures (e.g., collection of surface artefacts and excavation of archaeological sites of significance).
 CH02 Cultural heritage training will be provided for all personnel involved in vegetation clearance and ground disturbance works prior to commencement of these activities.
 CH03 Collected cultural heritage materials will be stored by a qualified heritage advisor.
 CH04 Recovered Aboriginal cultural heritage materials will be repatriated to a Registered Aboriginal Party, e.g., the GLaWAC.

 CH05 A cultural heritage chance finds protocol will be developed and implemented which addresses: Actions to be taken in the event of unexpected discovery of human remains, Aboriginal places or objects, low-density and non low-density artefact distribution.
 Actions to be taken in the event of unexpected discovery of non-Indigenous cultural heritage.
 Custody management of Aboriginal cultural heritage recovered.
 Compliance review with the protocol.
 Dispute resolution.
 Authority of personnel and handling sensitive information.
 Site specific management.
 CH06 If cultural heritage sites are discovered, the following steps will be taken: The person who found the cultural heritage site will immediately notify the operations manager.
 The operations manager will suspend relevant works to a distance of 50 m from the site and isolate the find via the installation of safety webbing, or other suitable barrier; the discovery is to remain in situ.
 If historical archaeological deposits, artefacts or features are discovered, all works that may cause harm will cease and Heritage Victoria will be contacted.
 The operations manager will notify a suitably qualified archaeologist of the find within 24 hours of the discovery.
 CH07 For registered Aboriginal cultural heritage places VAHR 8422-0369 and VAHR 8322-0226, salvage procedures, such as surface salvage collection and controlled manual or mechanical salvage excavation, of flaked stone artefacts will be undertaken by a qualified archaeologist prior to commencing construction.
 CH08 Properties within the project area or infrastructure options area that could not be accessed during the cultural heritage study will be investigated prior to ground disturbance activities to identify non-Indigenous cultural heritage values that may be present.
-CH09 Kalbar will consult with GLaWAC on the cultural heritage values of the waterbodies in the region and how these values could be relevant to impacts of the Project on cultural heritage and / or inform the definition of water quality objectives to protect Traditional Owner cultural and spiritual values.
-The outcomes of such consultation will be reflected in management and risk treatment plans including particularly in respect of cultural heritage and water.
+CH09 Kalbar will consult with GLaWAC on the cultural heritage values of the waterbodies in the region and how these values could inform the definition of water quality objectives to protect Traditional Owner cultural and spiritual values.